Subtitle a video

 To simply create an empty subtitle, there are two solutions :

-You can then either create all the empty subtitles fist, by repeating the steps described previously, or enter the text for the created subtitle right away, by following the steps hereafter :
+You can then either create all the empty subtitles first, by repeating the steps described previously, or enter the text for the created subtitle right away, by following the steps hereafter :

 1. Activate looping on current subtitle, thanks to the button from the controls palette (or by typing C), then play the video (eg. by pressing the space bar).